Find Affordable College Courses

 Durham, NC

-With a ranking of #9, Duke University did quite well on this year’s best value schools for visual and performing arts students working on their master’s degree.
-Located in the large city of Durham, Duke is a private not-for-profit school with a large student population.
+Duke University landed the #9 spot in the 2023 rankings for the best value master’s degree visual and performing arts programs.
+Located in the city of Durham, Duke is a private not-for-profit college with a large student population.

 Duke not only placed well in our value ranking, but it is also #1 on our Best Visual & Performing Arts Master’s Degree Schools in North Carolina list.